Riley-Py/UWaterloo-Work/EARTH 121/Week 11/The Why of Water.md

 - *Soil* - Combo of minerals, organic matter, water, air that supports plant growth
 - *Aquifer* - Body of permeable rock/sediment that contains/transmits groundwater and can be extracted for use by humans
 - *Aquitard* - Impermeable body of rock or sediment that hinders/prevents groundwater movement and cannot be extracted for use by humans
+- *Laurentia* - Ancient geological landmass that was an independent continent more than 500 million years ago and presently forms ancient core of North America
+- *Laurentide Ice Sheet* - Continental glacier that oscillated across North America during Quaternary
+- *Recharge* - M